netz98/ddev-magento-demo/README.md

 ## Change Magento Version

 The Magento version is defined in `MAGENTO_VERSION` variable in the `.ddev/config.yaml` project config file.
-Change the variable **MAGENTO_USE_ELASTICSEARCH** to the Composer version contraint of the Magento version you like.
+Change the variable **MAGENTO_USE_OPENSEARCH** to the Composer version contraint of the Magento version you like.
-If the Magento version does not require Elasticsearch during the installation, then also set the variable **MAGENTO_USE_ELASTICSEARCH** to *false* (default is "true").
+If the Magento version does not require OpenSearch during the installation, then also set the variable **MAGENTO_USE_OPENSEARCH** to *false* (default is "true").

 For older Magento versions you should also downgrade PHP (e.g. `ddev config --php-version=7.3`) and Composer if not compatible. `ddev config --composer-version=1`